DoubleDeez/MDFramework/README.md

 **Note:** It **must** be called `GameInstance` for the framework to work.

 # How to use MDFramework
-## Caveats and Assumptions
-MDFramework makes the following assumptions for certain features:
-* The names of nodes do not change after they've been added to the scene.
-* The names of nodes are unique

 ## Command Line Arguments
 TODO docs